25 Years of Satellite Data Shows Global Warming Is Accelerating Sea Level Rise - Slashdot

 I think China trying to deploy fission plants at the speed they're currently deploying coal is going to lead to Chernobyl type accidents.

-Fission needs breeder or thorium (Score:2)
+Fission needs breeder or thorium (Score:3)

 Fission could do that, easily.
 We've shown them how to do fission adequately.
 Maybe they could teach the rest of us how to do it well.